 When possible, the other 12 crops are downscaled in proportion to the crop land area maps from Demeter, which have been reaggregated to the target resolution of 0.5 degrees.
 There are certain exceptions:

-If the GCAM withdrawal or consumption value for a crop in some region-basin is nonzero, but Demeter does not show any cells with that crop type in that region-basin, it will be downscaled uniformly, the same as biomass.
+If the GCAM withdrawal or consumption value for a crop in some region-basin is nonzero, but Demeter does not show any cells with that crop type in that region-basin, it will be downscaled uniformly, as is described above for biomass.

-Additionally, it is possible for GCAM and Demeter to have different total crop irrigation areas for a region basin intersection, so applying the raw Demeter ratios to irrigation withdrawals or consumption (which are directly related to irrigation areas) could result in cell withdrawal values that imply larger irrigation area than total cell area.
+Additionally, it is possible for GCAM and Demeter to have different total crop irrigation areas for a region-basin intersection, so applying the raw Demeter ratios to irrigation withdrawals or consumption (which are directly related to irrigation areas) could result in cell withdrawal values that imply larger irrigation area than total cell area.
 In order to avoid this situation, excess irrigation area in cells that are above capacity is assigned evenly among irrigated cells with capacity remaining if there are any, otherwise it is assigned evenly among the remaining cells in the region-basin.
 Should there still be excess after those cells have been filled, it would be dropped.